Seabird Coast

 An attractive journey to or from Auckland on the Pacific Coast Highway, the Seabird Coast scenic route features some interesting stops along the way.

-Taste award winning fish 'n' chips and pottery/crafts in Kaiaua and enjoy the bush walks and orchards of the Regional Park or the hot springs at Miranda.
+Taste award winning fish 'n' chips and pottery/crafts in Kaiaua, enjoy the bush walks and orchards of the Regional Park or the hot springs at Miranda.
 There's also fishing and worldrenowned bird watching with beautiful views of the Firth and Coromandel Range.

 In the early 1900s the Hauraki Plains was a large swamp, but today after extensive drainage work, is highly productive dairy land - contrasting with the protected wilderness wetlands such as the Kopuatai Peat Dome.